My Main Page with Links to

 of ideas in a well-organized manner.

-example may list elements from symbolism, surrationalism, eroticism and kitsch,
+example, may list elements from symbolism, surrationalism, eroticism, and kitsch,

-Creative people have good reasoning
+Creative individuals have good reasoning

 them or passes by without them noticing.
 Some have a strong intuitive

 understanding of the importance of time.
-They rarely think thoughts such as
+They rarely think

 "How should I kill the next three hours?"
 They believe they have